-Students who withdraw from the College after registration will have ding to the followin
+Students who withdraw from the College after registration will have their tuition refunded according to the following:

-• -

-their tuition refunded according to the following:

-Through third calendar class day 100%

-Through fourth calendar class day 50%
+Through third calendar class day 100% Through fourth calendar class day 50%

 No refunds after the fourth calendar class day.
 Refunds made by check only after the fourth class day.
-NO REFUNDS FOR LATE REGISTRANTS.